sdelamo/sergiodelamo.com/posts/2024-05-17-github-pages-hover.md

 | CNAME | www | ajedrezcallejeroguadalajara.github.io | 15 Minutes  |

-## Conclusion
+## Cost

-I hope this post shows you how easy is to publish a website with Hover and GitHub Pages.
 The total cost for the association is 18 USD per year - the cost of the domain.

+## Summary
+I hope this post shows you how easy is to host a website in [GitHub Pages](https://pages.github.com) and manage the domain with [Hover](https://www.hover.com).

 If you are in the Guadalajara (Spain) area, I hope to play chess against you soon.
 You can find the meetup information at [ajedrezcallejeroguadalajara.com](https://ajedrezcallejeroguadalajara.com).